shreyasrastogi/AzureUserEntraIDApp/README.md

     - `Home.razor`: Home page component.
     - `CreateUser.razor`: Component for creating a new user.
     - `UserList.razor`: Component for displaying and managing the user list.
-    - `Feedback.razor`: Component for submitting feedback.
+    - `Feedback.razor`: Component for submitting feedback , doing sentiment Analysis using Azure AI Language and saving to Database using Data API.
     - `AboutUs.razor`: Component for displaying information about the team.
+    - `EditUser.razor`: Component for modifying exisitng user.
+    - `DisableUser.razor`: Component for Disabling existing account.
+    - `DeleteUser.razor`: Component for deleting a user account.
   - **Shared**: Contains shared components and layouts.
     - `MainLayout.razor`: Main layout component.
     - `NavMenu.razor`: Navigation menu component.